E-invoicing in Philippines

+E-invoicing in the Philippines has undergone several changes in the last few years regarding its e-invoicing guidelines.
 In 2018, the Philippines launched Tax Reform for Acceleration and Social Inclusion (TRAIN).
 According to it, large taxpayers and exporters are required to start issuing e-invoices and receipts and reporting sales data to the Tax Office (BIR) at the point of sale within five years of the introduction of the TRAIN Act.
-After the launch of a pilot program with the participation of the 100 largest taxpayers, for whom mandatory e-invoicing for government invoices (B2G) was introduced from July 2022, a gradual implementation of e-invoicing for B2B transactions of large payers and exporters is planned in 2023.

-• from 2023, e-invoicing of B2B transactions of large payers and exporters
+E-invoicing of B2B transactions of large taxpayers and exporters

 The Philippines requires issuing an electronic invoice to the recipient and reporting this invoice data to the tax authority (JSON format) through EIS (Electronic Invoicing System).
 EIS supports the transmission of official receipts, sales invoices, credit and debit notes, as well as further similar accounting documents.
 It is a web-based system that can be accessed through its URL.In total, the system consists of three portals: